ericgj/elm-faq/index.md

            ( model,  Route.modifyUrl route )
 ```

-Note **there is no need to `Cmd.map` a navigation msg up your update stack**.
 You only need to define a `NavigateTo` update branch as outlined above, wherever in your app you need to handle browser navigation, and it just works.

 **Why does this work?**

-The key thing to note here is that the `msg` is _generic_.
-This might seem confusing at first.
-What does it mean to have a `Cmd msg`?
-Doesn't every Cmd need some _specific_ instruction for updating state based on what comes back from the runtime?
-The answer is that the handling of URL changes within your app is already defined at the top level through `Navigation.program`.
-So `modifyUrl` and `newUrl` don't really need to have a concrete `Msg` type specified -- they don't touch it at all.
-(It's similar to having a reusable view function that defines no event handlers, and returns `Html msg`.
-You can use it in _any_ msg context.)
+The handling of URL changes within your app is already defined at the top level through `Navigation.program` (which adds an implicit subscription).
+So `modifyUrl` and `newUrl` don't call a certain message when they are done.
+It works regardless of the concrete `Cmd Msg` type of your update, because `Cmd msg` satisfies _any_ `Msg` type.
+(Similar to how you can use generic `Html msg` in any `Html Msg` context.)

 Here are some more in depth resources on URL parsing and navigation.